nixpulvis/nixpulvis.github.io/_ramblings/2021-01-24-current-mirror.md

 #### Diodes

-To some of you, the most familiar kind of diode will be the Light-emitting Diode, however we're not interested in generating light for this application of a diode.
-Instead, we are interesting in a property of all diodes.
+Diodes are like one-way valves.
+Current flow in the _forward_ direction is relatively uninhibited, while passing current in the _reverse_ direction is impeded until it reaches what's known as it's _breakdown voltage_.

-Anode = P
+Diodes, much like the BJTs we'll look at next, are made of two types of material regions.
+Current flows from a _p-type_ material, through a depleted region, into an _n-type_ material.
+This is called a "PN" junction.
+Another name for the p-type and n-type terminals are _anode_ and _cathode_, respectively.

-Cathode = N
+For some readers, the most familiar kind of diode will be the Light-emitting Diode, however we're not interested in generating light for this application of a diode.

 <figure class="image">
   <img src="/img/ramblings/current-mirror/led.png" />
   <figcaption>The schematic symbol for an LED.</figcaption>
 </figure>

-TODO: Explain NP (or PN) junction of a diode leading into transistors.
+What we are interested in is the fact that a diode, when fully forward-biased has a static voltage drop (0.7 V is a common value).
+This is because once the voltage is high enough, the diode's depletion region has been effectively shrunk to nonexistence.

 #### Transistors